Clinicians use multiple disconnected platforms

 Clinicians connect wearables to monitor vital hemodynamics at home or in-clinic.

-Systemic Vascular Resistance (SVR) measures the resistance the heart pumps against; high levels increase afterload and can lower cardiac output.
+Systemic Vascular Resistance reflects the resistance the heart pumps against.
+Elevated SVR can increase afterload and contribute to reduced forward flow.

 Left Ventricular End-Diastolic Pressure.